mortaca/RGB-Pi/FAQ.md

 11. Why is not Kodi available or does it look really bad?
 12. How can I add new games to the system?
 13. Why does Recalbox give me this problem?
+14. I can connect a fan to the GPIO?
+15. I can connect a power switch or the joysticks through the GPIO?
+16. Why the TV channel is no selected automatically?
+17. I have a question that is not on the list
 ---------------------------------------------------------------------------------------------------
 Answers:
 1. The flat cable can not exceed 23cm to avoid getting interference when it is a non-insulated cable.